How would you like to target your ads to people who are ready and willing to buy the product that you’re selling?

-Each category also has one or more subcategories of in-market audiences for search ads.
+Each category also has one or more subcategories for search ads.
 Some of those subcategories even have sub-subcategories!

 It’s important to drill down to the level that’s best-suited to your target market.
 If you pick a category that’s too broad, you risk wasting money on clicks from people who aren’t really interested in what you’re offering.

 Using In-Market Audiences for Search Ads

-Now, let’s put this where the rubber meets the road by looking ways to use in-market audiences in your online advertising.
+Now, let’s put this where the rubber meets the road by looking ways to use it in your online advertising.

 If you’re under the impression that you can just create a campaign and launch it with a Google Ads in-market audience, you’re wrong.
 You need to craft the ad copy so that it appeals to people who are ready to make a purchase.

 Start Marketing to Them Before They’re Ready to Buy

 The first thing you should do is invest some of your marketing dollars in brand-name awareness campaigns.

 Why?
-Because that gives you a better shot with in-market audiences later on.
+Because that gives you a better shot later on.
 People who see your in-market ad will already know about your business.

-That’s yet another reason why some brands fail when they use in-market audiences.
+That’s yet another reason why some brands fail.
 They don’t “warm up” the people in their target market beforehand.

 In-Marketing Audiences: “Imagine a World…”

-Next, it’s time to look at specific types of ad copy that will help you close the sale with in-market audiences.
+Next, it’s time to look at specific types of ad copy that will help you close the sale.
 The first is one called the Don LaFontaine model.